DUP leader says party ‘ready to fight’ election after talks with NI Secretary

 The DUP is “ready to fight” in fresh Assembly elections, leader Sir Jeffrey Donaldson has said following talks with Northern Ireland Secretary Chris Heaton-Harris.

-Mr Heaton-Harris is holding discussions with Stormont leaders on Wednesday as a deadline for calling another election in the region approaches.
+Mr Heaton-Harris was holding discussions with Stormont leaders on Wednesday as a deadline for calling another election in the region approaches.

 The NI Secretary has repeatedly warned that he will call a Stormont poll if Friday’s deadline passes without a devolved executive being formed.

+The party’s boycott is part of a campaign of opposition to the post-Brexit Northern Ireland Protocol and it says it will not return to powersharing until decisive action is taken to remove the protocol’s economic barriers on trade between Great Britain and Northern Ireland.

-But Sir Jeffrey told reporters in London there was “still some way to go” in solving the problems over the Northern Ireland Protocol, following his phone conversation with Mr Heaton-Harris.
+Sir Jeffrey told reporters in London there was “still some way to go” in solving the problems over the protocol following his phone conversation with Mr Heaton-Harris.

 He said: “I think the Secretary of State is of a mind to call an election, that is a matter for the Government, frankly I don’t think it helps us to get any quicker towards the solution that we need or to get the political institutions back up and running and fully functioning again.